-World Trademark Review (WTR) says that clients call Burkhart “..a phenomenal lawyer, strategist and litigator; he has a great demeanour, and is the most sophisticated lawyer we have ever worked with."
+World Trademark Review (WTR) says that clients call Burkhart "...a phenomenal lawyer, strategist and litigator; he has a great demeanor, and is the most sophisticated lawyer we have ever worked with."

-Representing one of the world's biggest financial institutions in a major trademark dispute concerning colour marks including before the Court of Justice of the EU.
+Representing one of the world's biggest financial institutions in a major trademark dispute concerning color marks, including before the Court of Justice of the EU.

-Landmark decision from the Grand Chamber of the European Court of Human Rights protecting trademarks as fundamental property rights under the ECHR.
+Landmark decision from the Grand Chamber of the European Court of Human Rights protecting trademarks as fundamental property rights.

 Advising one of the parties in the WTO dispute EU system for the protection of geographical indications.

 Representing a world leading brewer in one of the most complex multi-national disputes over trademarks and geographical indications.

 Advising a spirits company in a multiple jurisdiction dispute on trademark confiscation following World War II.